We’ve all heard something like: “He has a six-figure salary”.

-The easiest way to figure out how much 6 figures is is to consider a “figure” as a “digit” or “number”.
+The easiest way to figure out how much a six-figure income looks like is to consider a “figure” as a “digit” or “number”.
 A figure is a digit in a number.

 For example, the number 1000 has 4 digits so it’s a 4 figure number.